tbertels/pyuic6-Tool/README.md

 * Add an empty __init__.py file inside /ui/converted
 * Put the two files in /src of this repository in the /ui/tool folder of you project

-All .ui files will be automatically converted if they have been modified.

 ### Using the ui elements

 You can then import the ui elements needed with